-PREVENTING VIOLENT EXTREMISM ROLES AND RESPONSIBILITIES OF THE SINGLE POINT OF CONTACT (SPOC)
+PREVENTING VIOLENT EXTREMISM - ROLES AND RESPONSIBILITIES OF THE SINGLE POINT OF CONTACT (SPOC)

-The SPOC for Norley CE Primary School is Mrs Helen Kelly , who is responsible for:
+The SPOC for Norley CE Primary School is Mrs Helen Kelly, who is responsible for:

-- Ensuring that staff of the school are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism: - Raising awareness about the role and responsibilities of Norley CE Primary School in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the school's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs: - Raising awareness within the school about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school for case discussions relating to students / pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information from in relation to referrals of vulnerable students / pupils into the Channel process; - attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel Co-ordinator; and - Sharing any relevant additional information in a timely manner. - Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
+- Ensuring that staff of the school are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism; - Raising awareness about the role and responsibilities of Norley CE Primary School in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the school's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs; - Raising awareness within the school about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school for case discussions relating to students / pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information from in relation to referrals of vulnerable students / pupils into the Channel process; - attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel Co-ordinator; and - Sharing any relevant additional information in a timely manner. - Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
 It is led by Cheshire West and Chester Local Authority and the Cheshire Police Counter-Terrorism Unit, and it aims to: - Establish an effective multi-agency referral and intervention process to identify vulnerable individuals; - Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.

-Safeguarding Policy
+Safeguarding Policy 2024

 Review Frequency: Annual

-Reviewed and approved by: Full Governing Body
+Reviewed and approved by: Local Governance Committee

-Date: 27 th September 2023
+Date reviewed/approved: 25 th September 2024

-Headteacher signature: Helen Kelly

-Chair of Governing Body signature: Paul Corbishley

-Date of next review: 27 th September 2024
+Date of next review: 25 th September 2025